dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/getting-started.md

 Next, we need to create a local build (prebuild) by using `yarn build` again.

-Running the build command will walk thought all parts and tie together all needed parts in order to generate valid build bundles.
+Running the build command will walk through all parts and tie together all needed parts in order to generate valid build bundles.

 ```bash
 $ yarn build